fionnachalmers/BHF-DSC-HDS-documentation/index.md

 I've added some custom css to bring the template in line with the brand colours.

-This has all been build using [this repo](https://github.com/fionnachalmers/BHF-DSC-HDS-documentation).
+This has all been built using <a href="https://github.com/fionnachalmers/BHF-DSC-HDS-documentation" target="_blank">this repo</a>.

 Once we have some more documentation we can move our site over to **https://github.com/BHFDSC/documentation**.